the blessing

 So what is left for it to buy?
 The reading is done, and done well, which means we are paying for something other than the reading, and the honest thing is to sit with what that could even be.
 What surfaces is not a tidy list so much as a braid, and the strands are hard to pull apart.

 The sturdiest of them is accountability.
-A machine can produce a report but cannot be held to it; it cannot be sued, struck from a register, or made to carry the weight of a cancer it missed.
-Everything we have built for catastrophic error — malpractice law, insurance, professional discipline, the plain need of a grieving family for someone who will answer — rests on persons who can be named and punished and made to pay.
-The signature turns a probabilistic output into an accountable act, and the signer becomes the one who can be blamed.
-There is a case, and not a weak one, that a hundred dollars is cheap for a place to send recourse — for a human who will lose sleep, whom a family can look in the eye, who has staked a license on being right.
+A machine can produce a report but cannot be held to it; it cannot be sued, struck from a register, or made to answer for a cancer it missed.
+Everything we have built for catastrophic error — malpractice law, insurance, professional discipline, the plain need of a grieving family for someone who will answer — rests on persons who can be named and made to pay.
+The signature turns a probabilistic output into an accountable act, and there is a case, not a weak one, that a hundred dollars is cheap for a human who has staked a license on being right.

-Wound through that is something quieter and harder to price: every so often the human catches what the machine got wrong.
-Most of the time the signature is a formality, and its whole worth hides in the one read in some hundreds where the model is confidently mistaken in a way a person would notice, or where the case falls outside anything the system was trained on.
-The value is real, but it is back-loaded, and that is exactly what feeds the resentment — to the person paying, the ninety-nine ordinary cases are all that show, and in each of them the gate looks like friction and nothing more.
-The catch that justifies the arrangement is, by its nature, the thing you almost never see.
+Wound through that is something quieter: every so often the human catches what the machine got wrong.
+The value is real, but it is back-loaded.
+To the person paying, the ordinary cases are all that show, and in each of them the gate looks like friction and nothing more.

 The reason this resists a clean verdict is that the three sit inside the hundred dollars at once, in a proportion no one outside can measure.
 The person paying reads the whole of it as toll.
 The profession reads the whole of it as accountability.
 Both are motivated, and the truth is a ratio neither side can see and neither is much inclined to look for.